amletodisalle/JSS_edelta-migration-SLR/README.md

 - **When?**: We considered papers that have been published in the period 2005-2022

-The extraction process generated 194 papers and we applied the filtering criteria to get 69 papers
+The extraction process generated 194 papers and we applied the filtering criteria to get 68 papers.
+You can find the initial papers and final studies at the following [excel file] ()

-At the end of the process, we obtained a set of [171 primary studies](final-studies.xlsx).

 ## References
 1. sasss